pantheon-systems/documentation/source/content/local-development.md

 1. Paste the CLI command copied from your Dashboard.

-1. Navigate to the correct remote directory by running `cd files`
+1. Navigate to the correct remote directory by running `cd files`.

-1. Run `put -r ./*` to transfer the files up.
+1. Run `put -r ./*` to transfer the files.

 You can also transfer a single file or a single directory at a time instead of transferring every file, every time.